IPL-1 Core Isolated Perfused Lung System for Mouse

 The isolated mouse lung can be ventilated under positive pressure and under subatmospheric pressure to mimic the in vivo situation as closely as possible.
 There are bigger differences in vascular flows seen between positive and negative ventilation.
 Depending on the study, a ventilated lung or a physiologic breathing lung can be simulated.

 Please note: For a functional unit, the core system requires the addition of core system options for ventilation.
-Please see the Full Description for details.

 Features & Benefits